Pear-Cooperation/CoinFlipper/README.md

 ## Installation

-CoinFlipper can be installed on iOS devices running iOS 13.0 or later.
-You can download it from the [App Store](#)r build it from the source code provided in this repository.
+CoinFlipper can be installed on iOS devices running iOS 15.0 or later.
+You can download it from the [App Store](#) build it from the source code provided in this repository.

 ## Usage